 We ought to look back at the incarnation and fall down metaphorically in adoration, just as the shepherds did two thousand years ago when they gazed on the tiny, swaddled second Person of the Trinity.

 But we cannot stay there.
-We ought also to remember the path that led out from Bethlehem’s manger towards Nazareth, Galilee, Jerusalem, and finally to a hill outside the city wall where the Lord Jesus Christ was crucified.
+We ought also to remember that path that led out from Bethlehem’s manger, towards Nazareth, Galilee, Jerusalem, and finally to a hill outside the city wall, where the Lord Jesus Christ was crucified.
 We ought to kneel at the cross in repentance and thankfulness, praising Jesus our blessed Redeemer for his sacrifice.

-But our minds must not leave us there.
+But our minds must not leave us there, either.
 We cannot stay in the stable; we must not stay at Golgotha or we risk the angelic admonition, ‘Why do you seek the living among the dead?’

-So hang those wreaths, wrap the gifts, baste that turkey, and, by all means, overboil those sprouts.
+So hang those wreaths, wrap those gifts, baste that turkey and, by all means, overboil those sprouts.
 Have a blessed and wonderful Christmas, despite everything this year has thrown at us.
 But remember to look forward – there’s an even better day coming.